In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.

 Most people have a hard time making a decision on their own.
 You simply need to help them make a decision.
 If they want to order, don’t leave it up to them to go home and do it on their own.
 They won’t.
 While you are with them, do a three-way call to the company and place their order with them.

 # 35 By retaining just five percent more customers, you can increase your compensation from 25 to 125 percent.

 You’re going to lose some customers no matter what you do.
 Your goal is to try to retain every customer you can.
 As you can see, increasing your retention just a little bit can have a huge impact on your bottom line.

 # 36 Customers stop buying not because they are unhappy, but simply because they feel unappreciated and ignored.

 This one is a huge tip if you get it.
 Make your customers feel like gold.
-Send thank you cards.
+Send them thank you cards.
 Give them a call.
 Send them a gift every year.
 Stay in touch and send a monthly newsletter every month.
 Show them, not just tell them, that you appreciate their business.

 # 37 Schedule five follow ups to different people a day, five days a week.

 Set aside 20 to 30 minutes every day to follow-up with people.
 Give people a call, send an email, or drop a note in the mail.
-Use a variety of methods to follow-up.
+Use a variety of different methods to follow-up.
 It’s time and money well spent.

 # 38 Face-to-face interactions account for 73 percent of sales.